nolanlawson/dotjs-2016/readme.md

 ???

+And ultimately this competitive environment was good for the web.
 This is where a lot of features of HTML5 come from.
+This is why we have file uploads, video, canvas, clipboard, SVG, CSS animations, etc.

+Now, this wasn't a matter of just copy-pasting those APIs from Flash or Silverlight and calling it a day.
+There was hard work here to make sure these APIs were standardized, and that they didn't sacrifice user security, privacy, and performance for the sake of new features.

-This is why we have file uploads, SVG, CSS animations canvas, copy-paste, video, etc. The web looked at what native plugins like Silverlight and Flash were doing, and made sure that the open web could be competitive with that.
+But the point is that the web didn't just stand still when it was getting outcompeted.
+It looked at what native plugins like Silverlight and Flash were doing, and made sure it could remain competitive.

-Otherwise, users would have just voted with their feet, and Flash, Silverlight, and Java would have continued to grow dominant.

 ---